FunkeGoodVibe/hash/cm5k5eoo3000009jm8iuye6vn.md

 > You are the average of the 5 people we spend the most time with.

-Feel free to follow the channel: [https://www.youtube.com/@candidlyvivian](https://www.youtube.com/@candidlyvivian)
+Feel free to follow her channel: [https://www.youtube.com/@candidlyvivian](https://www.youtube.com/@candidlyvivian)